coco33920/sqs/sqs.typ

 - Okay, captain, Aria, it's not what I imagined but this is *fantastic* I think I'll be able to transition here, she finished mumbling in her own voice.

+#middle

+The next morning after installing herself in her cabin she walked up to a café to take a flat latte, without caffeine.
+And sat to wonder while looking at the stars.

+A person sat next to her.

+- Hey hum, lieutenant, I'm Commander Klsn, I'm the senior officer in the astrophotometry department, I wanted to talk to you before you see the rest of the department because of.... things I've seen and I know the girls will be less cautious about that.
+Hum, it's fairly obvious with your presenting and clothes but... you're not really a guy are you?

+- No I'm not, I never told someone else though.
+But well _this_ station seems as accepting as anyone could be...

+The commander giggled at that

+- It is indeed, what about we see this doctor for this transition of yours you got a name hun?

+- Yule

+- Yule!
+It's cute, annnnd it's uploaded on the station and federation database, your name will be officially changed in about a day!

+- Whaaa?
+Already?
+I heard it was hard to have a meeting to change your name?

+- I have some ties don't worry, the commander winked.

+#middle

+The med bay was, contrary to the remaining of the station, very how she imagined it to be, white, futuristic, and very immaculate.

+- Hey doc!
+We have another one for your wonderful paws to work with!, the commander yelled

+An ederly cat-kin woman in a doctor's coat approached the two of them.

+- Oh, I see, hun, how do you want to look like?

+A long discussion during a few hours between the doctor and Yule ensued, and a few hours later while sleeping she woke up as herself for the first time.

+The first thing she saw was her height.
+She knew she would be much smaller, she _asked_ for it, but _being_ smaller was marvelous!
+She was small!
+And huggable!

+Then she heard her voice!
+Cute!

+She regaigned her quarters, and a long night of discovering herself was _definetely_ on the menue.

+#set align(center)
+*The End*
+#set align(left)